maddie-maddela/Java/README.md

 # Java

-This is the webpage of a simplified coffee shop.
+This is a simplified version of a webpage for a coffee shop.

 ![image](https://github.com/maddies-codespace/Java/assets/141537679/05bd4001-2df5-4a06-8c83-7069cca500d4)